-Currently, the curator as the administrator of the bankruptcy estate suggests to the consumers who buy houses in Violet Garden housing to "pay debts" from PT Nusuno Karya with a propositional fee based on the size of the residents' homes.
+Currently, the curator, as the administrator of the bankruptcy estate, suggests to the consumers who buy houses in Violet Garden housing to "pay debts" from PT Nusuno Karya with a propositional fee based on the size of the residents' homes.
 In addition, the land that should have been a social facility and public facility became a house, so it used to be a debate.
 However, in the end, the community inevitably gave up because the land also became a bankruptcy bundle property and the sale of the land reduced the burden of redeeming residents' house certificates.

-Research methods
+At the time of writing this study, there was a study that was more or less the same, written by Muhammad Boma Adichandra and Reni Budi Setianingrum with the title Forms of Legal Protection for Home Buyers in Settlement of Developer Bankruptcy Disputes.
+What distinguished these two studies was the bankruptcy experienced by the developer, while the study written by the author is based on a consumer certificate guaranteed by the developer (Adichandra, 2022).

+2. Methods

 In this study, researchers used a standard approach to legal research.
 The purpose of normative legal research is to find the truth by using the logic of legal studies from a normative perspective.
-Scientific logic in normative legal research is based on the disciplines and operations of normative legal sciences, the science of law whose purpose is the law itself.
+Scientific logic in normative legal research is based on the disciplines and operations of normative legal sciences, the science of law whose purpose is the law itself (Ibrahim, 2008).
 The purpose of normative research in this study is to evaluate statutory norms relating to consumer protection issues, particularly consumer protection for housing developers.
 Evaluating these legislative standards will be the basis for establishing improved consumer protection regulations for home buyers in Indonesia who use the public housing credit payment system.

-Johnny Ibrahim, Teori dan Metodologi Penelitian Hukum Normatif (Malang: Bayumedia,2008), hlm.
-57

-The approach methods used in this study are:

-- 1. The Statutory Approach (Statue Approach) - 2.
-Case Approach.

-Research methods include problem analysis, architecture or design methods used to solve problems.
+The approach methods used in this study are 1) The Statutory Approach (Statue Approach); 2) the Case Approach.
+Research methods include problem analysis, architecture, or design methods used to solve problems.
 Problem analysis describes the problems that exist and is resolved in this study.
 The design describes how to solve the problem and should be presented as a diagram with a complete explanation.
 For example, data processing diagrams, from raw data to finished, and hardware design diagrams.

+Jurnal Cakrawala Hukum, Volume 13 Number 3, December 2022

+ISSN PRINT 2356-4962 ISSN ONLINE 2598-6538

-Results and Discussion
+3. Result and Discussion

-A. legal protection for housing consumers whose certificates have not been split by the Developer
+3.1 legal protection for housing consumers whose certificates have not been split by the Developer

 The land raised by Violet Garden housing was originally a former factory of the pioneer company, but the land was sold to developer PT Nusuno Karya.
 2009 was the beginning when the Developer of violet garden housing made a sale of a house.
 This case dates back to 2014 when Maybank and residents suddenly visited; residents were informed that most of their house certificates were under Maybank's control.
 At that time, residents were surprised because their house certificates were there.
-Maybank explained that developers had used their certificates to Maybank to borrow money as their working capital.
+Maybank explained that developers had used their certificates Maybank to borrow money as their working capital.
 However, on July 22, 2020, the Developer was decided bankrupt by the Central Jakarta commercial court when the applicant was PT Maybank Indonesia TBK (Maybank).
 Therefore, the community filed a lawsuit against the relevant parties.